Brecert/standardscript/README.rst

   What to do when an if condition does not hold

 enum
-  A type that can be any one of several variants.
+  A type that can be any one of several variants

 export
   Export an item to be used by others